Whitney-on-Wye

+The remains of the Hereford, Hay and Brecon Railway (built 1862 to 1864), crosses the parish, and through Whitney village and Millhalf.

+The Grade II* listed parish church, dating to the 12th and rebuilt in the mid-18th century, is dedicated to the saints Peter and Paul.

-Whitney-on-Wye was first mentioned in the Domesday Book with the spelling Witenie.
-The most plausible meaning for the name is White Water, from the Anglo-Saxon hwit (white) and ey (water), and probably refers to the River Wye which runs through the area and which can become a torrent when heavy rains in the Welsh mountains cause it to swell.
+Whitney-on-Wye was first mentioned in the Domesday Book with the spelling 'Witenie'.
+The most plausible meaning for the name is White Water, from the Anglo-Saxon hwit (white) and ey (water).

 During the Captain Swing riot movement of 1830, Whitney was a site in Herefordshire for protest by the dispossessed farm labourers who threatened arson and machine breaking to try to obtain a living wage.
 On 17 November 1830, Henry Williams, a 'ranting' preacher and journeyman tailor wrote a threatening letter to a large farmer citing the fires that had been set in the barns of those who had ignored the poor in the county of Kent.
 For his pains he was sentenced to transportation to New South Wales.